syncfusion-content/ej2-grid-docs/ej2-javascript/grid/aggregates/footer-aggregate.md

 ## Format the aggregate value

-To format the aggregate value result in the Syncfusion JavaScript Grid control, you can use the [format](../../api/grid/aggregateColumn/#format) property of the [AggregateColumn](../../api/grid/aggregateColumn/).
+To format the aggregate value result in the Syncfusion ##Platform_Name## Grid control, you can use the [format](../../api/grid/aggregateColumn/#format) property of the [AggregateColumn](../../api/grid/aggregateColumn/).
 The `format` property allows you to specify a format string that determines how the aggregate value will be displayed.

 {% if page.publishingplatform == "typescript" %}